arvedluetzen/TorontoBlog/_posts/2025-09-15-Visit-Mark.md

 - Thu: Easy Run - 15.75km averaging 6:30min/km pace
 - Fri: Easy Swim - 1.4km (Johann asked me and I really wanted to test the pool - result: it is amazing)
 - Sat: Easy Run - 14.35km with 4x20s strides (For the final 5 Mark joined me)
-- Sun: ong Run Day - 34km doing 5/4/3/2/1 miles @ Marathon effort (around 5:10-5:20min/km) with 1mi easy between each interval.
+- Sun: Long Run Day - 34km doing 5/4/3/2/1 miles @ Marathon effort (around 5:10-5:20min/km) with 1mi easy between each interval.
 It took me a bit over three hours during which I took in about 180g of Carbs.
 It was 3-4km longer than I planned but it was very much doable.
 I sped up to 5:00min/km during the final two intervals and I did not really have to push myself to do that.
 The fact that I can rather comfortably do such a run after such a training week shows that I am making progress.
 I feel on fire!
 (Second Picture and Map)

 Total: 95km in 9:18 + 1.4 swim in 0:30